PiR1/Availability-Calendar/Readme.md

 # Availability Calendar

-Availability Calendar is a Bootstrap/PHP calendar to show availability.
+Availability Calendar is a Bootstrap/PHP calendar to show availability and synchronise with other iCalendar (e.g. AirBNB, HomeAway, ...)

 You can manage the availability via an admin panel.